VasasA/simple_ldap/README.txt

 =======

-There is a Vagrantfile included that will build a VM with a working LDAP directory and a fresh Drupal installation with simple_ldap installed.
+There is a Vagrantfile included that will build a VM with a working LDAP directory and a fresh Backdrop installation with simple_ldap installed.
 If OS X is the Vagrant host, then the vagrant box is available at simpleldap.local.
 For other operating systems, the IP address will need to be obtainted manually, and added to the local hosts file for best results.

-Drupal
+Backdrop
 ------

-The Drupal installation is set up with the following credentials:
+The Backdrop installation is set up with the following credentials:

 http://simpleldap.local/